Health and Science Research to Benefit All People

 Degree programs, training, and skills development for researchers and teams

-Workforce Diversity
+Workforce

 Our efforts include focused recruitment, retention, and support initiatives to ensure our team represents the broad spectrum of backgrounds and perspectives in our community.
 By embracing these principles, UR CTSI aims to enhance innovation, drive excellence, and promote health equity in translational science.

-Additionally, Cullen collaborated with the Department of Health Humanities and Bioethics to co-develop the Human Values in Research Course, fostering ethical decision-making and social responsibility among PhD students.
+Professor of Clinical John Cullen, PhD, has been instrumental in driving these efforts.
+Cullen collaborated with the Department of Health Humanities and Bioethics to co-develop the Human Values in Research Course, fostering ethical decision-making and social responsibility among PhD students.
 His work extends nationally through his roles with the AAMC, advocating for women in research, and developing the Appropriate Treatment of Research Trainees document.
-The transdisciplinary reach of UR CTSI ensures the promotion of DEI across the University of Rochester and beyond, significantly advancing the inclusivity and equity of the translational research workforce.
+The transdisciplinary reach of UR CTSI ensures the promotion of health and science research for the benefit of all across the University of Rochester and beyond, significantly advancing the capabilities of the translational research workforce.

-UR CTSI Health Research Diversity Initiatives
+UR CTSI Health Research Initiatives

 Knowledge of the barriers to participation in research is important for trial design, community engagement, and subject recruitment.
-Underrepresented populations often have limited access to specialty care centers that serve as referral sources for clinical studies.
+Some populations often have limited access to specialty care centers that serve as referral sources for clinical studies.
 Other barriers include, but are not limited to, fears of exploitation in medical research, low health literacy, cultural and linguistic differences, and competing demands of time.

 Resources